Chart Color Schemes

 Hamilton features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 54.0% of all households, including 17.6% couples with children, 24.6% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 46.0%, with lone person households at 34.6% and group households comprising 11.4%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.
+Non-family households comprise the remaining 46.0%, with lone person households at 34.6% and group households accounting for 11.4%.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households